Here are the 5 key mistakes to avoid when negotiating salary with a candidate

 5. Not paying attention to clues

-Keep these tips in mind next time you negotiate salary with the right candidate or if you need help with finding top engineering/IT talent in the right salary range reach out to the Dallas IT Recruiters at Apollo Technical.
+Keep these tips in mind next time you negotiate salary with the right candidate or if you need help with finding top engineering/IT talent in the right salary range reach out to one of the top IT staffing agencies in Dallas TX, the industry insiders at Apollo Technical.